JuliaHEP/Geant4.jl/docs/src/index.md

 - **sdetectors**.
 List of sensitive detectors.
 This is given as a `Vector` of pairs `lv::String => sd::G4JLSensitiveDetector` to associate logical volumes by name to sensitive detector instances (see next section).
 - **scorers**.
 List of scoring meshes defined with the function [`G4JLScoringMesh`](@ref).

-Once the `G4JLApplication` is instantiated (and implicitely an instance of the `G4RunManager` created), the user can control the application with the following commands:
+Once the `G4JLApplication` is instantiated (and implicitly an instance of the `G4RunManager` created), the user can control the application with the following commands:
 - `configure(::G4JLApplication)`.
 It associates the physics list, generator and user actions to the selected `G4RunManager` instance.
 - `initialize(::G4JLApplication)`.
 It basically calls the `Initialize()` method of the run manager and associate the declared sensitive detectors.
 - `reinitialize(::G4JLApplication, ::G4JLDetector)`.
 It re-defines the declared detector geometry with a new instance of `G4JLDetector`.